 The collage below shows a closer look at a sample of the washed-out mural scenes.

-Finally, a break from the blues with a pop of red color to wake you up!
+A break from the blues with a pop of red from this small section of the mural!

 About the Bayside Canning Company: